 Discovery has instantly gone from being a mid-sized cable channel outlet to being part of one of the biggest media empires in the country.
 Presumably Discovery’s shows will now be free to air on WarnerMedia’s cable and streaming outlets, giving them higher exposure.
 In turn, Discovery’s cable channels could also air some Warner programming; Discovery Family did such in the 2010s when it was “The Hub,” airing reruns of “Tiny Toons” and “Animaniacs.”

-Discovery’s current head will also be in charge of the new company, meaning someone with media experience will presumably be calling the shots, not a telco head.
+Discovery’s current head will also be in charge of the new company; that means someone with media experience will presumably be calling the shots, not a telco head.

 WarnerMedia will be getting out from under the direct influence of AT&T, and back to being mostly its own media company.
 Warner’s also free to carry some Discovery programming on HBO Max.